Motorcyclists are some of the most endangered riders on the road. They have less protection compared to other vehicles and are less visible.

 Get an Experienced Personal Injury Attorney

 Car and motorcycle accidents, such as head-on collisions, can result in fatal crashes.
-Broken bones, head and brain injuries are common consequences, so make sure to get medical help as soon as possible.
+Broken bones and head and brain injuries are common consequences, so make sure to get medical help as soon as possible.

 If you’re a motorcyclist, check the helmet laws in your state, and make sure to abide by them.
 If you’ve been involved in a motorcycle accident, you’ll need good legal representation.

-Schmidt & Clark lawyers are experienced in dealing with different types of vehicle collisions, and we will provide free consultation and free case evaluations.
+Schmidt & Clark, LLP lawyers are experienced in dealing with different types of vehicle collisions, and we will provide free consultation and free case evaluations.

 Contact us today to protect your rights and get the compensation you deserve.